myndzi/syslog2/README.md

 # Syslog2

 This module presents as a Node (streams2) writable stream, and outputs to Syslog.
 It supports structured data and minor interruption recovery (it will try a couple times to reconnect if your connection is dumped).
-It is written in pure Javascript, no native bindings (as far as I can tell, the native bindings just open a unix domain socket to /dev/log anyway).
+It is written in pure Javascript, no native bindings (as far as I can tell, the native bindings syslog module on NPM just open a unix domain socket to /dev/log anyway).
 I wrote it because the available modules that I could find are basic, with poor tests, or otherwise lacking, and it didn't seem that there was anything available written to the full RFC 5424 specification.

 # Usage